puppetlabs-toy-chest/puppetlabs-openstack/README.md

 ##Overview

-The puppetlabs-openstack module is used to deploy a multi-node, all-in-one, or swift-only installation of OpenStack Juno.
+The puppetlabs-openstack module is used to deploy a multi-node, all-in-one, or swift-only installation of OpenStack.
 The module does not build out a high-availability or SSL secured cluster, and should be regarded as a learning and testing tool, similar to devstack.
-My intention is to improve the production capabilities of this module as development progresses.
+My own use of this module was previously for puppet-openstack development, and is now used for demos and interoperability testing.

 ##Versioning

-This module has been given version 5 to track the stackforge/puppet-openstack modules.
-The versioning for the stackforge/puppet-openstack modules are as follows:
+The versioning for the hogepodge/puppet-openstack modules is a follows:

 ```
 Puppet Module :: OpenStack Version :: OpenStack Codename